apigee/api-platform-samples/README.md

 ![alt text](./images/sample-proxies-1.png)

 The samples provide a jump-start for developers who wish to design and create Apigee Edge API proxies.
 Each proxy sample includes a `deploy.sh` and `invoke.sh` script.
-These scripts let you easily deploy, run, examine, and modify the proxies.
+These scripts let you easily deploy and run the proxies.

 In addition, you'll find: